Why developing an HR strategy is worth the investment

 Spending money and devoting resources to HR will result in more motivated, committed workers, who perform better on the job and are more apt to stay with their employer.

 “One of the biggest challenges when it comes to human resources is convincing farmers and farm owners that investing in HR practices is worthwhile,” Mann says.
-“When you’re trying to measure the success or return on investment of an HR practise, it’s very difficult to do that because there are so many other confounding variables.
+“When you’re trying to measure the success or return on investment of an HR practice, it’s very difficult to do that because there are so many other confounding variables.
 We find it very difficult to show there is a direct relationship between HR and the bottom line.”

 Still, Mann says research shows that spending money and devoting resources to HR will result in more motivated, committed workers, who perform better on the job and are more apt to stay with their employer.